Modelling DDoS Attacks in IoT Networks using Machine Learning: Implementation

-We would now present the results of our experiments.
-7 metrics were used to measure the performance of the models, which are false positive, false negative, average execution time, f1-score, accuracy, $R^2$, and Root Mean Square Error (RMSE).
-The first 5 are specific to the classification models, while the last three (accuracy inclusive) are for the regression models.
+Six metrics were used to compare the performance of the models considered, these are false positive, false negative, average execution time, accuracy, $R^2$, and Root Mean Square Error (RMSE).
+The first 4 are specific to classification models, while the last 3 (accuracy inclusive) are for the regression models.
 False positive is the number of malicious traffic that were misclassified as legitimate traffic.
 This is important as it measures how well the model is able to detect attacks.
 False negative measures the number of legitimate traffic that were misclassified as attacks.
 We define average execution time as how long it takes the model to classify traffic.
-F1-score is calculated as $2*(True Positives) / [2*True Positives + False Positive + False Negative]$.
 Precision and Recall are metrics that are well used in literature, but are not considered in this work because they both measure how “correct” a model is.
-Though this is important, for us, the inaccuracy of a model is more important, as undetected attacks can be catastrophic.

-Accuracy is a measure of the model’s classification (or regression) performance, that is, number of traffic that were correctly identified by the model. $R^2$ is used to benchmark the performance of a model against a baseline, while RSME is the square root of the mean squared difference between predicted and actual values.
+Though these are important, for us, the inaccuracy of a model is more important, as undetected attacks can be catastrophic.
+Accuracy is a measure of the model’s classification (or regression) performance, i.e. number of traffic that were correctly identified by the model. $R^2$ is used to benchmark the performance of a model against a baseline, while RSME is the square root of the mean squared difference between predicted and actual values.